- Price Range: £393.75 - £950

-There are two different high-quality frames in the Rockhopper range and both have been significantly improved for 2018.
+The Rockhopper gets a new frame for 2019 with A1 aluminium alloy tube shapes that have been optimized to save weight and improve the ride feel.
 The Rockhopper Sport and Comp are built around an A1 Premium aluminium frame which features some butted tubes, where excess material has been shaved away from low stress areas to keep the weight down while maintaining strength.
 The Rockhopper Expert and Pro both feature an A1 SL Premium Aluminium frame which reduces weight still further.
-This is built with fully-butted tube sets for the optimum strength to weight ratio, and also features a tapered head tube for increased steering precision.
-All models now feature internal cable routing for a much smoother aesthetic.
+These bikes are built with fully-butted tube sets for the optimum strength to weight ratio, and also features a tapered head tube for increased steering precision.
+All models feature internal cable routing for a much smoother aesthetic.

-One of the defining features of the Rockhopper is the dialled XC 29 geometry.
+Specialized’s tried and tested Sport XC 29 geometry remains much the same for the ideal balance between climbing prowess and assured descending.
 Short chainstays offer nimble handling while the roomy top tube and low bottom bracket height give the bike a planted feel which inspires confidence on challenging trails.

 A feature we really like on the Rockhopper are the bridgeless stays.
 Not only do they offer tons of tyre clearance, they also make it much harder for mud to collect on the frame.
 MBR

 The remote lockout switch allows you to lock the fork out without moving your hands from the handlebars.
 You can improve your climbing efficiency and still have your suspension ready for the next descent.

 To offer the ideal feel and fit on all frame sizes, the Rockhopper features size specific front suspension travel.
 This means that while most sizes have a 100mm travel fork size, the X Small has an 80mm travel fork and the Small 90mm.
 This enhances the fit for smaller riders.

 It’s great to see Shimano hydraulic disc brakes on all models.
 This gives you confident stopping power in all-weather conditions, from dry to covered-in-mud and everything in between.
 The brakes on all models are more than adequate for confident off-roading, but the brakes on the Expert offer an improved feel.